 Coconut cake is such a classy cake and I love my coconut cake.
-It is so creamy, heavenly and fluffy with a pastry cream between the layers and its easy to make with a few ingredients.
-To start with, grease your baking pan with some butter and place a parchment paper to the bottom of the pan.
-To start off the batter, crack 6 eggs and using the egg whites only and keep the yolks for later use.
-Add a cup of whole milk, a teaspoon of pure vanilla extract and then whisk until fully combines.
+It is so creamy, heavenly and fluffy with a pastry cream between the layers and it’s easy to make with a few ingredients.
+To start with, grease your baking pan with some butter and place a parchment paper on the bottom of the pan.
+To start the batter, crack 6 eggs using the egg whites only and keep the yolks for later use.
+Add a cup of whole milk, and a teaspoon of pure vanilla extract and then whisk until fully combined.

 To a larger mixing bowl, add two and a quarter cups of cake flour, add one and three quatres cup o sugar, and 4 teaspoons of baking powder, a teaspoon of salt and give it a mix.
-Cut some softened butter and add that straight into the bowl, use a spatula to incorporate the butter and the flour before using a mixer on low seed to completely combine everything together.
+Cut some softened butter and add that straight into the bowl, use a spatula to incorporate the butter and the flour before using a mixer on low speed to completely combine everything.

-To make the coconut cake frosting, add three-quarters of coconut milk to a saucepan, three quarters a cup of whole milk and half of the vanilla bean sliced and scrapped to get the vanilla seed, give it a mix and heat on low heat.
-Place a third cup of sugar to a bowl, add the previous egg yolks and 3 tablespoons of cornstarch.
-Give it whist until it forms a white paste, using a whisk, add in the hot milk mixture and mix then place back on low heat until it starts to thicken.
+To make the coconut cake frosting, add three-quarters of coconut milk to a saucepan, three-quarters a cup of whole milk and half of the vanilla bean sliced and scrapped to get the vanilla seed, give it a mix and heat on low heat.
+Place a third cup of sugar in a bowl, add the previous egg yolks and 3 tablespoons of cornstarch.
+Give it a whisk until it forms a white paste, using a whisk, add in the hot milk mixture and mix then place back on low heat until it starts to thicken.

 Ingredients;